+If the input data contains a frame zero data cube, those data will be used to estimate a slope for pixels that are saturated in all groups.
 If all groups in an integration are flagged as SATURATED for a given pixel, the frame zero data array is examined to determine whether or not it is also saturated.
 Saturated elements of the frame zero array are set to zero by the preceding saturation step in the pipeline.
 Unsaturated elements will have non-zero values in the frame zero array.
-If frame zero is not saturated, then it's value will be divided by the frame time for the exposure in order to compute a slope for the pixel in that integration.
-This is analagous to the situation in which only the first group in an integration is unsaturated and used by itself to compute a slope.
+If the frame zero is not saturated, then it's value will be divided by the frame time for the exposure in order to compute a slope for the pixel in that integration.
+This is analagous to the situation in which only the first group in an integration is unsaturated and used by itself to compute a slope (see above).

-Note that the computation of slopes from either a single group or the single frame zero value is disabled when the step parameter suppress\one\group is set to True.
-In this case the slope value for such a pixel will be set to zero.
+Note that the computation of slopes from either a single group or single frame zero value is disabled when the step parameter suppress_one_group is set to True.
+In this case the slope value for a pixel with only one good sample will be set to zero.